 - Assure new board members are aligned with organizational needs and strategic objectives

-Developing a succession plan allows organizations to maximize these opportunities as boards undergo a changing of the guard, but it helps to know where to start.
+Developing a board succession plan allows organizations to maximize these opportunities as they undergo a changing of the guard, but first they need to know where to start.

 How to Develop an Effective Succession Plan

-Boards should understand that creating and executing a succession plan is not a one-and-done proposition.
+Leaders should understand that creating and executing a board succession plan is not a one-and-done proposition.
 Rather, it is an ongoing process requiring routine evaluations of board composition and competencies, including regular gap analyses to identify opportunities for improvement to better position the board to meet current or future needs.

-Eight fundamental steps in establishing a succession plan include:
+Eight fundamental steps in establishing an effective board succession plan include:

-1. Establish accountability.
-Form a board development committee to oversee the process, provide accountability, and ensure board succession becomes ingrained within regular board operations.
+Form a board development committee to oversee the board succession planning process, provide accountability, and ensure succession planning becomes ingrained within regular board operations.

-2. Build buy-in.
-Discuss the need for succession planning and the potential benefits with staff, board, and committee members.
+Discuss the need for board succession planning and the potential benefits with staff, board, and committee members.
 This helps them to understand the process and be more engaged.

-3. Identify current and future priorities.
-Examine the organization’s strategic plan and evolving market forces to determine the types of leadership qualities needed to navigate future challenges.
+Examine the organization’s strategic plan and evolving market forces to determine the types of leadership qualities needed to navigate current and future challenges.

-7. Map upcoming vacancies.
-Keep a running list of any known dates for when board members will be stepping down from their positions due to term limits, retirement, or other reasons.
+Keep a running list in the board succession plan of any known dates for when board members will be stepping down from their positions due to term limits, retirement, or other reasons.